Our history

 Strengthening the human rights field

-The Trust’s early support for the wider human rights movement is reflected in its first grant to the Fund for Global Human Rights (grantee from 2002–2020), whose financial support, skill-building and network have helped more than 300 grassroots groups advance human rights in Latin America, the African Great Lakes, North Africa, West Africa, South Asia and Southeast Asia.
-Read about the Trust’s current support for strengthening the human rights field.
+The Trust’s early support for the wider human rights movement is reflected in its first grant to the Fund for Global Human Rights (grantee from 2002–2023), whose financial support, skill-building and network have helped more than 300 grassroots groups advance human rights in Latin America, the African Great Lakes, North Africa, West Africa, South Asia and Southeast Asia.

 2004